-- b.
-Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - d.
-Is likely to directly reduce the revenue or increase the expenses of the lines of business to which it will apply or applies.
+Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - c.

+Requires specific expenditures or the report of information as a condition of compliance. - d. □ Is likely to directly reduce the revenue or increase the expenses of the lines of business to which it will apply or applies.